 Unfortunately, Amazon receives thousands of complaints every day, so it understandably takes them some time to investigate your specific complaint and take action.

 But you needn’t wait in vain.
-A great way to defend against amazon black hat SEO tactics and other unfair competitive advantages your competitors are using against you is a solid offense – and that’s where the team of Amazon Experts at Lab 916 comes in.
-We’re here to help you and move the process along in a more timely manner.
+A great way to defend against Amazon black hat SEO tactics and other unfair competitive advantages your competitors are using against you is a solid offense – and that’s where the team of Amazon Experts at Lab 916 comes in.
+We’re here to help you and move the process along in a more timely manner, including rank your listings higher.

 Lab 916 Can Help Safeguard You From Blackhat SEO Tactics